A wildflower seeding takes at least 3 years to establish. Site preparation and management are critical to success.

 5

 PREPARE SEEDBED by raking, thatching, or burning, so that about 50% of the soil surface is showing.
-Your goal is to achieve good seed to soil contact.
-Removing all dead vegetation is not necessary.
+The goal is to achieve good seed to soil contact.
+Removing all dead vegetation is not necessary depending on site conditions.
 Scarify soil surface with rake, thatcher, or carefully controlled tiller to a depth of one inch or less.
 Do not turn up any more new soil, as this WILL bring new weed seeds to the surface.
-A roller can be used to firm the seed bed prior to seeding if necessary.
+A roller may be used to firm the seed bed prior to seeding if necessary.

 9